lanl-ocs/ocs-duckdb-runner/README.md

 Done
 ```

 Use `./duckdb-runner 1>/dev/null` to discard query results.
+Use `./duckdb-runner -i xx -k yy` to specify s3 access key id and secret access key when authentication is needed for access.

 # Notes